-We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing clinical trials of zenocutuzumab, MCLA-158, MCLA-145 and MCLA-129 and conclude our trial of MCLA-117 and continue to research, develop and conduct pre-clinical studies of our other antibody candidates.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we conduct our ongoing clinical trials of zenocutuzumab, MCLA-158, MCLA-145 and MCLA-129 and continue to research, develop and conduct pre-clinical studies of our other antibody candidates.
 In addition, if we obtain regulatory approval for any of our antibody candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
 Furthermore, we continue to incur additional costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we could be forced to delay, reduce or eliminate our research and development programs or any future commercialization efforts.
 For example, the trading prices for our and other biopharmaceutical companies' stock have been highly volatile as a result of the COVID-19 pandemic.
 As a result, we may face difficulties raising capital through sales of our common stock and any such sales may be on unfavorable terms.

-Based on our current operating plan, we expect that our existing cash, cash equivalents and investments as of March 31, 2021 will be sufficient to fund our operations into at least the second half of 2024.
+Based on our current operating plan, we expect that our existing cash, cash equivalents and investments as of September 30, 2021 will be sufficient to fund our operations into the second half of 2024.
 We have based this estimate on assumptions that may prove to be wrong, and we could use our capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including:

-- the cost, progress and results of our ongoing clinical trials of zenocutuzumab and the phase 1 clinical trials of MCLA-158, MCLA-145 and the phase 1/2 clinical trial of MCLA-129, and concluding the phase 1 clinical trial of MCLA-117; - the success of our collaboration with Incyte to develop monospecific and bispecific antibodies candidates, including our ongoing Phase 1 clinical trial for MCLA-145; - the cost of manufacturing clinical supplies of our bispecific antibody candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other bispecific and multispecific antibody candidates; - the costs, timing and outcome of regulatory review of any of our antibody candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our antibody candidates to the extent any receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any potential future claims by third parties that we are alleged to be infringing upon their intellectual property rights;
+- the cost, progress and results of our ongoing clinical trials of zenocutuzumab and the phase 1 clinical trials of MCLA-158, MCLA-145 and the phase 1/2 clinical trial of MCLA-129; - the success of our collaboration with Incyte to develop monospecific and bispecific antibodies candidates, including our ongoing Phase 1 clinical trial for MCLA-145; - the cost of manufacturing clinical supplies of our bispecific antibody candidates; - the scope, progress, results and costs of pre-clinical development, laboratory testing and clinical trials for our other antibody candidates; - the costs, timing and outcome of regulatory review of any of our antibody candidates; - the costs and timing of future commercialization activities, including manufacturing, marketing, sales and distribution, for any of our antibody candidates to the extent any receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims, including any potential future claims by third parties that we are alleged to be infringing upon their intellectual property rights;